Takoradi Market Circle

 The Takoradi Market Circle is a market in Takoradi, the third largest city of Ghana.
 Takoradi Market Circle is the commercial and economic hub of Ghana's Western Region.
 The market got its name due to the large circle in which it is situated; the stores of the market were built to form the shape.
+A renovation project started in September 2020 by Nana Akufo Addo and his government, of which sod was being cut by the Vice-president Dr. Mahamadu Bawumia.